News & Opinion

-It makes financial sense to focus agent activity on accounts that really need it.
-Digital self-service can take care of those who have simply forgotten to pay or who need that first nudge, as well as customers who need a payment plan or to create a promise to pay while they are struggling to make ends meet.
-In fact, results show that digital is effective across the whole debt cycle.
-In addition to cost savings, it provides a form of communication for people who can’t face phone calls.
-As well as people with general anxiety about their debt, customers with mental health challenges can find digital a uniquely non-judgemental and low-stress option.
-It also allows them the opportunity to self-disclose, should they feel able.
+It makes sense to focus agent activity on accounts that really need it.
+Digital self-service can take care of the majority, including those who have simply forgotten to pay or those who need that first nudge, as well as customers who need a payment plan or create a promise to pay.
+In fact, results show that digital is highly effective across the whole debt cycle.
+In addition to cost savings, self-service provides a convenient form of engagement for people who struggle with or dislike phone calls.

 Stay in control

 There are times when speciality counts.
-The kind of functionality required for today’s consumer and today’s market needs range and depth.
 This is particularly true of collections with its high sensitivity and strict regulation.
 It’s also increasingly the case as letters and phone calls fall out of favour.
-It also makes sense in terms of revenue collected and keeping costs under control.
+It makes sense in terms of revenue collected and keeping costs and staffing commitments under control.
 In a competitive marketplace, organisations relying on sub-optimal systems are exposed to an unappealing combination of additional costs and sluggish customer service, inevitably hitting profitability and consumer reputation.